Travel in Austria

 Map of the Danube Cycle Path from Passau to Vienna

-Day 1: Arrival in Munich and transfer to Passau, the “City of Three Rivers.”
+Day 1: Arrival in Munich and Transfer to Passau, the “City of Three Rivers.”

 This is a day for getting organized and having an initial acquaintance with the local culture.
 After landing in Munich, you will travel to the city of Passau.
 In the city, you will stay at a local hotel where your bicycles and the necessary equipment for the route will be waiting.